willowxsequoia/willowxsequoia.github.io/_pages/contact.md

 permalink: /contact/
 ---

-May be a contact form.
+You can contact us here:

 Email: <a href="mailto:{{site.email}}">{{site.email}}</a>
+Instagram: @willowxsequoia